ultraleap/UnityPlugin/README.md

 - **UI Input**: Enables developers to retrofit their existing 2D UIs so that they can be interacted with using hand tracking.
 Helps developers to get started with hand tracking without needing to build something from scratch

-For more examples, please refer to the Documentation
+Discover more about our recommended examples and the applicable use cases in our [XR Design Guidelines][xr-guidelines].

 ## Contributing